Multivariate risk measures: a constructive approach based on selections: Dual representation

 \textsl{Sufficiency.} By Theorem~\ref{thr:rhoz-rm}, $\rhosel$ is a set-valued coherent risk measure.
 By an application of the dominated convergence theorem and noticing that the weak-star convergence implies the uniform boundedness of the norms, its acceptance set is weak-star closed. \end{proof}

-\begin{examplec} If $\X=X+\K$ for a random exchange cone $\K$ and $p$-integrable random vector $X$, then $\X\in\Lip^p(\gc)$ with $\gc=\K'$.
-By Lemma~\ref{lemma:w-star}, the weak-star convergence $\X_n=X_n+\K\to\X=X+\K$ in this Lipschitz space means that $X_n$ converges to $X$ weakly in $L^p(\R^d)$ in case $p\in[1,\infty)$ and in probability for $p=\infty$ with the additional requirement that $\|X_n\|$ are uniformly bounded for $p=\infty$.
-In case of (partially) frictionless models the random vectors $X_n$ and $X$ should be chosen appropriately from the intersections of the corresponding set-valued portfolios with the linear hull of $\K'$.
-Since the acceptance set is convex, its closedness in the weak topology in $L^p$ is equivalent to its closedness in the norm topology.
+\begin{examplec} If $\X=X+\K$ for a random exchange cone $\K$ and $p$-integrable random vector $X$, then $\X\in\Lip^p(\gc)$ with $\gc=\K'$ and $h_\X(Y)=\langle X,Y\rangle$ for all $Y\in L^\infty(\gc_1)$.
+If $\X_n=X_n+\K$, then the weak-star convergence of $X_n$ to $X$ implies that $h_{\X_n}(Y)$ weakly converges to $h_\X(Y)$ in $L^p$ for $p\in[1,\infty)$ and in probability if $p=\infty$ for all $Y\in\Lip^p(\gc_1)$.
+Furthermore, the weak convergence of $X_n$ implies the boundedness of their $L^p$-norms and so the uniform boundedness of $\|h_{\X_n}\|_L$.
+In case $p=\infty$, the uniform boundedness of the norms follows from the weak-star convergence of $X_n$ to $X$.
+Thus, $\X_n$ weak-star converges to $\X$.
+In the case of (partially) frictionless models the random vectors $X_n$ and $X$ should be chosen appropriately from the intersections of the corresponding set-valued portfolios with the linear hull of $\K'$.
 By Theorem~\ref{thr:dual-sets}, set-valued coherent risk measures defined on portfolios $\X=X+\K$ and satisfying the Fatou property can be represented by \eqref{eq:dual-rhosel}, which is exactly the dual representation \cite{kul08} for $p=\infty$ and from \cite{ham:hey:rud11} for a general $p$. \end{examplec}